FlyOne Armenia

-FlyOne Armenia LLC, styled as FlyOne Armenia, is an Armenian low-cost airline based in Yerevan, Armenia.
+FlyOne Armenia LLC, styled as FlyOne Armenia or FLY ONE Armenia, is an Armenian low-cost airline based in Yerevan, Armenia.
 It is a subsidiary of the Moldovan low-cost airline FlyOne.

-It is banned from flying in the EU, however, it serves destinations within the EU using wet-leased planes from other operators, including its parent company.
+Despite being banned from flying in the EU, it serves however destinations within the EU using wet-leased aircraft from other operators, including its parent company.

 History

-The airline was created following a 60 million euro ($67.8 million) investment by Moldovan airline FlyOne.
-The airline was granted its Air Operator's Certificate on 29 October 2021 and began operations on 18 December 2021 with a direct flight to Lyon.
+The airline was created following a 60 million €uro ($67.8 million) investment by Moldovan airline FlyOne.
+The airline was granted the Air Operator's Certificate on 29 October 2021 and began operations on the following 18 December with a direct flight to Lyon.

-In late 2021, Chairman of FlyOne, Vladimir Cebotari, said that the airline was negotiating the lease of three A321-200s in total, including the units assigned to the new Armenian carrier.
+In late 2021 Vladimir Cebotari, Chairman of FlyOne, said that the airline was negotiating the lease of three A321-200s in total, including the units assigned to the Armenian carrier.